 - Sprite Guardian TC set to correct cost

 We have added Extract Dinos, Extract Draconians and Extract Insects for your Monstrology pleasure.
-You can purchase the extraction spells from Monstrologist Burke in Azteca for Dinos, Monstrologist Burke in Grizzleheim for Draconians, and Monstrologist Burke in Zafaria for Insects.
+You can purchase the extraction spells from Monstrologist Burke in Azteca for Dinos, Monstrologist Burke in Dragonspyre for Draconians, and Monstrologist Burke in Khrysalis for Insects.

 As the march continues towards 5th Age, we continue to tweak matchmaking to provide the best possible experience.
 Many of the changes are made with an Elo rating system in mind (yet to be implemented) as well as looking to address some of the issues that plague the current and former Ages: boosting, sniping/setting, and farming rank from less experienced players.
 Players who ask, “Why change it?” need only look back at 4th Age (and earlier) to see these issues and understand what we’re trying to put into place for 5th Age.